quinterocastillodaniel3-alt/cybersecurity-portfolio/security-audits/linux-permissions-audit/README.md

 drwxr-xr-x 2 researcher2 research 4096 Jun 29 08:55 drafts
 ```

----

-## 📖 Describing the Permissions String
+### 📖 Permissions String Breakdown
 In Linux, file permissions are represented by a 10-character string.
-Taking the file `project_m.txt` (`-rw-rw-rw-`) as an example, here is the breakdown of what each character represents:
+Taking the heavily misconfigured file `project_m.txt` (`-rw-rw-rw-`) as an example, the breakdown is as follows:

-* **1st Character (`-`)**: Represents the file type.
-A hyphen (`-`) indicates a regular file, while a `d` would indicate a directory.
+* **1st Character (`-`)**: Represents the file type (hyphen = regular file, `d` = directory).
-* **2nd, 3rd, 4th Characters (`rw-`)**: Represent the **Owner (User)** permissions. `r` means read, `w` means write, and `-` means execute is not allowed.
+* **2nd, 3rd, 4th (`rw-`)**: **Owner (User)** permissions.
+Read (`r`), Write (`w`), and Execute (`x`).
-* **5th, 6th, 7th Characters (`rw-`)**: Represent the **Group** permissions.
-Anyone in the assigned group can read and write.
+* **5th, 6th, 7th (`rw-`)**: **Group** permissions.
+Users in the `research` group can read and write.
-* **8th, 9th, 10th Characters (`rw-`)**: Represent the **Others** permissions.
-This means any other user on the system has read and write access, which is a significant security risk.
+* **8th, 9th, 10th (`rw-`)**: **Others** permissions.
+Any other authenticated user on the system has read and write access, representing a critical security risk (Data Modification).

 ---

-## 🛡️ Changing File Permissions
+## 🛡️ Phase 2: Remediation & Access Control Updates

+### Remediation 1: Revoking Global Write Access (Symbolic Mode)
-The organization's security policy strictly states that "Other" users should not have write access to any files.
-Based on the previous output, `project_m.txt` had unauthorized write permissions for others (`-rw-rw-rw-`).
+The organization's security policy strictly dictates that "Other" users must not have write access to collaborative files.
+Based on the baseline output, `project_m.txt` possessed unauthorized global write permissions (`-rw-rw-rw-`).

-To revoke the write access for others without affecting the owner or group, I used the following command:
+To revoke the write access for others without disrupting the owner or group workflows, I utilized symbolic modification:

-**Command used:**
+**Command Executed:**
 ```bash
 chmod o-w project_m.txt
 ```
-*Result: The permissions string for `project_m.txt` was successfully updated to `-rw-rw-r--`, securing it against unauthorized modifications.*
+* **Result:** The permissions string for `project_m.txt` was successfully hardened to `-rw-rw-r--`, securing it against unauthorized modifications while allowing public read access.

----

-## 🔒 Changing File Permissions on a Hidden File
+### Remediation 2: Securing Hidden Archives (Absolute/Octal Mode)
 The research team archived a log file named `.project_x.txt`.
-As a hidden file, it requires strict access controls.
-It should not have write permissions for anyone, but both the user (owner) and the group should retain read access.
+As a hidden archive, it requires strict access controls.
+It must not have write permissions for anyone, but both the user (owner) and the group must retain read access.

-To assign the appropriate authorization, I used absolute (octal) mode:
+To assign this exact authorization efficiently, I utilized absolute (octal) mode:

-**Command used:**
+**Command Executed:**
 ```bash
 chmod 440 .project_x.txt
 ```
-*Result: This command changed the permissions to `-r--r-----`.
-Now, the owner and group can read the file (4), but no one has write or execute permissions, and 'others' have absolutely no access (0).*
+* **Result:** The permissions were updated to `-r--r-----`.
+The owner and group can read the file (4+0=4), but 'others' have absolutely no access (0).

----

-## 📁 Changing Directory Permissions
+### Remediation 3: Directory Isolation (Zero Trust)
 The `drafts` directory and its contents belong exclusively to the user `researcher2`.
-To prevent unauthorized access, lateral movement, or data leaks, only `researcher2` should be allowed to access this directory.
+To prevent unauthorized access, lateral movement, or internal data leaks, only `researcher2` should be permitted to traverse this directory.

-To lock down the directory completely, I used the following command:
+To lock down the directory completely, I enforced strict isolation:

-**Command used:**
+**Command Executed:**
 ```bash
 chmod 700 drafts
 ```
-*Result: The permissions for the `drafts` directory were updated to `drwx------`.
-This ensures that only the owner has full read, write, and execute (traverse) rights, completely blocking out the group and other users.*
+* **Result:** The permissions for the `drafts` directory were updated to `drwx------`.
+This ensures that only the owner has full read, write, and execute (traverse) rights, completely blocking out the group and all other users.

 ---

-## 📝 Summary
+## 📝 Summary & Security Impact
-In this scenario, I successfully audited and hardened a Linux file system for a research team.
-By utilizing core Linux commands like `ls -la` to inspect ownership and `chmod` to modify access rights, I mitigated security risks associated with overly permissive settings.
-I revoked public write access to collaborative files, secured hidden archives to a read-only state for authorized personnel, and isolated sensitive directories.
-This exercise demonstrates my ability to navigate the Linux command line and practically apply access control concepts to protect organizational data.
+In this scenario, I successfully audited and hardened a Linux file system.
+By utilizing core Linux utilities (`ls -la` to inspect ownership/permissions and `chmod` to modify access rights), I mitigated the security risks associated with overly permissive (Access Drift) settings.

+I revoked public write access to collaborative files, secured hidden archives to a read-only state, and isolated sensitive user directories.
+This exercise demonstrates a practical application of the Principle of Least Privilege and the ability to navigate the Linux command line to enforce organizational data protection policies.